 That surge in use also makes it essential to determine what goals you need when it comes to coverage and capacity.

 Goals are made by creating a model that predicts and calculates how many access points (APs) you’ll need and where to place them in order to support the demands of your users.

-Using both predictive site surveys, physical site surveys (on-site) and post-validation site surveys are critical components to assist you in creating and evaluating the accuracy of your wireless network design.
+Using predictive WiFi designs, WiFi site surveys (on-site), and post-validation site surveys are critical components to assist you in creating and evaluating the accuracy of your wireless network design.

 What Does Your Network Really Need